 • Thickness of the floor joist will also be needed to calculate headroom

 And remember to always use the same units of measurement.
-Don’t change between meters, centimetres and millimetres, or between feet and inches.
+Don’t change between metres, centimetres and millimetres, or between feet and inches.
 It is much easier to misinterpret your recorded dimensions if you do.

-Step 2: Initial stair calculator set up
+Step 2: Initial quarter turn stair calculator set up

 Open up the StairDesigner stairs calculator and create a new stair from the model catalogue.
 Select Model #2 from the ‘Stair without Landing’ list.
 This is a classic quarter turn to the right stair.